 1) Open the Home app on your iOS device.

-2) Either on your Home or Rooms tab, locate your HomePod and 3D Touch its icon to expose the Settings panel.
+2) Either on your Home or Rooms tab, locate your HomePod and press and hold its icon to expose the Settings panel.

-With this in place, Siri will now no longer ‘wake’ and light up next time you are sharply shouting ‘Hey Siri’ accross the room.
+With this in place, Siri will now no longer ‘wake’ and light up next time you are sharply shouting ‘Hey Siri’ across the room.
 Notwithstanding that, HomePod will still listen and react accordingly.